jay-kumar-jk/jay-kumar-jk.github.io/README.md

 ---

 ### INTERESTS
 Apart from being a Software Developer, I enjoy being outdoors, hang out with friends.
-Love to playing cricket and chess.
+Love to play cricket and chess.
 Curious in solving sudoku.